Canada's Free Trade Agreement with Ecuador: Why We Say No

 Denison Mines’ Wheeler River Project would constitute the first-ever use in Canada of in situ leaching (ISL), to extract uranium from an ore body, and the first attempt anywhere to use “freeze wall” technology to limit contaminant spread from an ISL mine.
 Our review has identified important gaps and shortcomings in the Environmental Impact Statement and the CNSC Staff Submission recommending licencing of the project related to the proposed ISL/freeze wall process and related issues.

-In response to an initiative by the Sept-Îles Citizens' Group, MiningWatch Canada and the Coalition Québec meilleure mine held an information evening on human health and social license concerning critical minerals, particularly iron ore and rare earth elements.
+In response to an initiative by the Sept-Îles Citizens' Group, MiningWatch Canada and the Coalition Québec meilleure mine held an information evening on human health and social licence concerning critical minerals, particularly iron ore and rare earth elements.
 The evening aimed to provide the public with an independent overview of current and future mining development in the Sept-Îles region.

 Between flaws, setbacks, and timid progress: Findings after 25 years of mining-related consultations